enspiral/handbook/working-groups/gatherings_working_group.md

 * Our main slack channel is public
 * Feedback is solicited in other channels as appropriate
 * Loomio posts are made for advice process and in accordance with any significant decisions
-* Every big gathering has a report
+* Every yearly gathering has a report